Amborella: Description

 Amborella is a sprawling shrub or small tree up to 8 m high.
 It bears alternate, simple evergreen leaves without stipules.
 The leaves are two-ranked, with distinctly serrated or rippled margins, and about 8 to 10 cm long.

 Amborella has xylem tissue that differs from that of most other flowering plants.
 The xylem of Amborella contains only tracheids; vessel elements are absent.
 Xylem of this form has long been regarded as a primitive feature of flowering plants.

 The species is dioecious.
 This means that each plant produces either male flowers (meaning that they have functional stamens) or female flowers (flowers with functional carpels), but not both.
 At any one time, a dioecious plant produces only functionally staminate or functionally carpellate flowers.
 Staminate ("male") Amborella flowers do not have carpels, whereas the carpellate ("female") flowers have non-functional "staminodes", structures resembling stamens in which no pollen develops.
 Plants may change from one reproductive morphology to the other.
 In one study, seven cuttings from a staminate plant produced, as expected, staminate flowers at their first flowering, but three of the seven produced carpellate flowers at their second flowering.

 The small, creamy white flowers are arranged in inflorescences borne in the axils of foliage leaves.
 The inflorescences have been described as cymes, with up to three orders of branching, each branch being terminated by a flower.
 Each flower is subtended by bracts.
 The bracts transition into a perianth of undifferentiated tepals.
 The tepals typically are arranged in a spiral, but sometimes are whorled at the periphery.

 Carpellate flowers are roughly 3 to 4 mm in diameter, with 7 or 8 tepals.
 There are 1 to 3 (or rarely 0) well-differentiated staminodes and a spiral of 4 to 8 free (apocarpous) carpels.
 Carpels bear green ovaries; they lack a style.
 They contain a single ovule with the micropyle directed downwards.
 Staminate flowers are approximately 4 to 5 mm in diameter, with 6 to 15 tepals.
 These flowers bear 10 to 21 spirally arranged stamens, which become progressively smaller toward the center.
 The innermost may be sterile, amounting to staminodes.
 The stamens bear triangular anthers on short broad filaments.
 An anther consists of four pollen sacs, two on each side, with a small sterile central connective.
 The anthers have connective tips with small bumps and may be covered with secretions.
 These features suggest that, as with other basal angiosperms, there is a high degree of developmental plasticity.

 Typically, 1 to 3 carpels per flower develop into fruit.
 The fruit is an ovoid red drupe (approximately 5 to 7 mm long and 5 mm wide) borne on a short (1 to 2 mm) stalk.
 The remains of the stigma can be seen at the tip of the fruit.
 The skin is papery, surrounding a thin fleshy layer containing a red juice.
 The inner pericarp is lignified and surrounds the single seed.
 The embryo is small and surrounded by copious endosperm.

+Amborella has a mixed pollination system, relying on both insect pollinators and wind.